ALILODHI-cloud/Market-Notes/post_15/body.md

 | 4 Apr | −4.0 | −3.0 | +4.0 | Bear flattening |

 Two of the five worst days steepened — 26 March and 9 April.
 On those two the outright lost −17 bp while the steepener earned +2.5 bp.
 On the three that bear-flattened, outright lost −25 bp and the steepener lost −7 bp.
 **This is the phase where the curve nearly matches outright on total return / abs(max DD) (3.3 vs 3.7) at less than a quarter of the max drawdown**.
-The insurance is real even though only a third of contrary days steepen.

 ---